geoarrow/geoarrow/README.md

-The goal of this repository is to discuss and move towards specifications on metadata and memory layout for storing geospatial data in the Arrow memory format or related formats (Feather, Parquet).
+The goal of this repository is to discuss and move towards specifications on metadata and memory layout for storing geospatial data in the Arrow memory layout or related formats (Feather, Parquet).